Smart Nation: Cashless system at hawker centres

 During the National Day Rally speech in 2017, plans for a unified cashless payment system in Singapore were unveiled, especially in regard to payments at hawker centres.
 DBS Bank, OCBC Bank and United Overseas Bank, which jointly own the existing electronic transaction system NETS, had collaborated with other banks such as HSBC, Maybank, Standard Chartered Bank and Citibank to unify the cashless system in Singapore.
-Consumer from all seven banks will be able to use Nets' QR code system to make payments at hawker stalls.
+Consumers from all seven banks will be able to use Nets' QR code system to make payments at hawker stalls.
 More than 600 stalls had implemented the system in 2017.

 As a subsidiary of Land Transport Authority, contactless transport payment card operator EZ-Link has also partnered up with NETS to introduce e-payment methods in local hawker centres.
 Starting from April 2018, payment at hawker centres can be carried out using EZ-Link or Nets card using a single Nets terminal.

 There were mixed responses from the food vendors.
 Several stall owners expressed their opinions on the efficiency of the system, stating that sometimes the cashless electronic transactions do not go through, causing delays in the queue of the business.
 Others mentioned that the new system can prevent hygiene issues, which might occur when cash is involved.